Learn More About Wild Kin Forest School

 1 day/week: $328 per month

-• Wild Kin’s leaders are creators, naturalists, adventurers, and mothers.
-Meet Kat and Lindsay here.
+Wild Kin’s leaders are educators, naturalists, adventurers, and mothers.
+Meet us here.

-They are educated in early childhood development, trained by the Academy of Forest Kindergarten Teachers as well as Wilderness Awareness School’s Coyote Mentoring, CPR and First Aid certified, background checked, and have received years of on the ground forest school teaching experience at sister forest school EverWild LA.
+Preschool is lead by Founders Kat and Lindsay who are educated in early childhood development, trained by the Academy of Forest Kindergarten Teachers as well as Wilderness Awareness School’s Coyote Mentoring, and have received years of on the ground forest school teaching experience at sister forest school EverWild LA.

 Preschool: ages 3-5